arup-group/pqm-hellebores/README.md

 ```

 **Pico setup**
+Using Thonny:
-Using Thonny, open `./pico/main.py` and save it to the root folder of the microcontroller.
+Open `./pico/main.py` and save it to the root folder of the microcontroller.
+Open `./pico/stream.py` and save it to the root folder of the microcontroller.

 ## Running
 To use the interactive user interface, run "hellebores" from the Raspberry Pi desktop menu.